kori = basket yanagi = willow

 Leaves are often in threes, easily separating it from Salix purpurea.
 Each leaf has a flower bud at its base.

 This is where we first met Salix koriyanagi, in Savill Gardens, Windsor Great Park, UK and it was mislabelled Salix Howkii.
 I suggested they change the label and they agreed!

 As you can see by the trunk this was a very large tree!
 It looked like S. koriyanagi 'Rubykins' to me.
 So I located a plant labelled S. purpurea 'Howkii' and sure enough it was what I thought: S. koriyanagi.
-Apparently this plant has been moved!
-I wonder if it survived the move?
+Apparently this plant has been transplanted, so I wonder if it survived the move?
 I hope so, it was the largest plant of this species I have ever seen!